Ramadan

 Red Crescent Authority (RCA) and Khalifa bin Zayed Al Nahyan Foundation and other charitable organisations set up tents in various locations in the UAE to offer free Iftar meals.
 Setting up Ramadan tents is a fundamental practice in the UAE's tradition.
 It reflects the spirit of giving and sharing with people from different nationalities, social status and financial backgrounds who sit together to break their fast.
 Tents are usually seen near mosques, in open spaces and at the entrances of some Emiratis' houses.
 One can experience Emirati hospitality and traditions at these tents.

-Many public and private organisations distribute boxes of meals, dates and water at mosques and malls daily shortly before Iftar time.
+Many public and private organisations distribute boxes of meals, dates and water at mosques and malls, daily shortly before Iftar time.
 They also provide foodstuff (called Al Mir Al Ramadani) to cater to the poor.

 RCA provides Ramadan supplies, distributes Zakat Al Fitr and Eid clothing to deserving families in the UAE and abroad.
 Individuals, companies and organisations interested in contributing to Red Crescent Society can do so through their counters located at mosques, shopping malls, hospitals and other public places.